 The plastic footrest is located on the lower front part.
 It is fixed to the frame and is not adjustable.

 Using the stroller for a toddler with long legs might need you to remove the child tray for a more comfortable ride.

 The canopy coverage is of average size.
 It has a peekaboo window that is made of a mesh netting.
 The mesh netting is covered with a flap.

-This is a nice feature since when you click an infant seat in the stroller and have the stroller canopy and infant seat canopy meet in the middle for a full coverage, you need a good ventilation inside.
+This is a nice feature since when you click an infant seat in the stroller and have the stroller canopy and infant seat canopy meet in the middle for full coverage, you need good ventilation inside.